spacepy/examples/SpacePy - Cutoff Rigidities.md

 where M is the dipole moment, L is the dipole L (a dimensionless "distance" parameter that describes the field line), λ is the magnetic latitude, and ε and ζ are angles describing the arrival direction of the particle.

 While the Störmer model takes the direction into account, we'll just use the vertical approximation for our calculations to save on code.
-For a full implementation see the SHIELDS-PTM code.
+A lot of sources will replace M with 4R<sub>0</sub>, where R<sub>0</sub> is the vertical cutoff rigidity at L-1.
+For a full implementation [see the SHIELDS-PTM code](https://github.com/lanl/SHIELDS-PTM).
 <!-- #endregion -->

 We'll be using the `IGRF` module in SpacePy to evaluate Earth's dipole moment.
 Currently this isn't a fully-featured IGRF implemenation - it supports the coordinate system transformations and so we can get the dipole axis and the magnetic moment.
 First we need to make an IGRF object, then initialize it for a specific time.